r15ch13/Hitbox.tv.bundle/Readme.md

 The Hitbox.tv video channel should begin appearing on your Plex Media Server now.

-If you find any bugs, please submit them as issues to this GitHub project or the [https://forums.plex.tv/discussion/comment/769242](forum discussion).
+If you find any bugs, please submit them as issues to this GitHub project or the [forum discussion](https://forums.plex.tv/discussion/comment/769242).

 License
 -------